OK-CodeClinic/BashScripting/README.md

 - **16_webdeploy.sh:** Script that deploy 15_multiple_OS.sh to each of my linux server and run the scrit on each of them using if statement and ```scp``` command.

+- **100_crontab:** A crontab that schedule time for when 10_monit.sh runs.
+In this  case, it runs every minute.
 ### Aknowledgment

 All artifact are downloaded from www.tootemplate.com